On a wild final night of swimming, U.S. sets two world records, edges Australia in gold-medal race

-NANTERRE, France — (AP) — The final night of swimming at the Paris Olympic stirred a wide range of emotions for an American team that no longer rules the world.
+NANTERRE, France — (AP) — The final night of swimming at the Paris Olympics stirred a wide range of emotions for an American team that no longer rules the world.

 A world record from Bobby Finke.